 Your child is full of wiggles that they need to get out.
-One great way to get them moving is allowing them to chase a ball around a field with a bunch of other kids laughing or yelling.
+One great way to get them moving is to allow them to chase a ball around a field with a bunch of other kids laughing or yelling.
 Even if they don’t understand the game or why they’re running back and forth they’ll enjoy getting outside and moving.
-Who cares if they accidentally score in the wrong goal?
+Who cares if they accidentally score the wrong goal?
 At least they’re having fun.
-S

 Any sport is wonderful for your child, but team sports are especially beneficial for their development and growth.
 In a team sport, your kid will need to communicate with their teammates as they pass the ball along the field or court.
 They will need to pay attention to what other people are doing and learn to read body language so they can be an effective team player.
 Of course, these skills will take time to develop, but kids spring sports are a great place to start.

 How to Lose

 One thing that many children struggle with is losing.
 They are so used to being number one for their parents that it is difficult to understand that they don’t always win.
 Playing in a team sports gives them the opportunity to learn how to lose in a group setting so it isn’t as personal a loss and they have their teammates to lean on.